moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-config-readme.md

  // DM: good!
+ // DM: this is not about firebase config, so put it into a separate file named after the topic: How to create a realtime database in Firebase
 /*
 How to create a realtime database in Firebase:
 To create a Realtime Database in Firebase, follow these steps: